Red Velvet Puppy Chow

 If you’re a fan of red velvet or puppy chow, I highly encourage you to give this delicious variation a shot for your next movie night or for a delicious gift!

 But wait, what is puppy chow?

-Despite the funny-sounding name, this recipe isn’t for the dogs – it’s for anyone who loves a sweet and crunchy treat with the slightest hint of salt.
+Despite the fun-sounding name, this recipe isn’t for the dogs – it’s for anyone who loves a sweet and crunchy treat with the slightest hint of salt.
 Some regions of the United States also call this treat muddy buddies or even monkey bunch.